 There have been multiple instances where Apple has been compelled to break its encryption or offer governments a back door, but Apple has not budged.

-The new feature will use algorithms to decide if you are looking at the screen and adjust your eyes in the video to make it appear as if you were looking at the camera directly.
+The new feature uses algorithms to decide if you are looking at the screen and adjust your eyes in the video to make it appear as if you were looking at the camera directly.
 FaceTime calls can sometimes be off-putting when the person you are calling always seems to be looking away from you, since they want to look at the screen where the caller's face is and not into the camera.

 The algorithm is meant to make calls feel more natural like an in-person conversation, although the effect can feel a bit jarring if you're not used to it.
 Eye Contact can be turned off within Settings.